Identity function: Definition

-In other words, the function value f(x) in the codomain X is always the same as the input element x in the domain X. The identity function on X is clearly an injective function as well as a surjective function, so it is bijective.
+In other words, the function value f(x) in the codomain X is always the same as the input element x in the domain X. The identity function on X is clearly an injective function as well as a surjective function (its codomain is also its range), so it is bijective.

 The identity function f on X is often denoted by id_{X}.

 In set theory, where a function is defined as a particular kind of binary relation, the identity function is given by the identity relation, or diagonal of X.